Bo-Kaap: History

 In 1760 Jan de Waal bought a block of land at the foot of Signal Hill, between Dorp and Wale Streets.
 A year later he obtained an adjacent parcel, extending his holding to Rose/Chiappini/Shortmarket Street.
 Starting in 1763, de Waal built several small “huurhuisjes” (rental houses) on this land, which he leased to his slaves.
 The first three are at 71 Wale Street (now the Bokaap Museum), above Buitengracht Street, and 42 Leeuwen Street respectively.

-Skilled Muslim labourers called Mardijkers moved to the Cape from Southeast Asia and lived in the Bo-Kaap Because the aboriginal tribes in the Cape Colony area resisted the Dutch, slaves were initially imported from Malaysia, Indonesia and different parts of Africa, hence the name “Malay”.
+Skilled Muslim labourers called Mardijkers moved to the Cape from Southeast Asia and lived in the Bo-Kaap.
+Because the aboriginal tribes in the Cape Colony area resisted the Dutch, slaves were initially imported from Malaysia, Indonesia and different parts of Africa, hence the name “Malay”.
 Most of the new residents were Muslim, and several mosques were built in the area.
 The first one was Auwal Mosque, in Dorp Street in 1794.
 Between 1790 and 1825 more housing in both the Cape Dutch and Cape Georgian styles was built for the expanding population of tradesmen, craftsmen, and artisans.
+In 1804 the Tana Baru Cemetery was established to serve the Muslim families.

 More Muslims continued to move into the area, including a wave of political exiles from Java and Ceylon circa 1820.
 After the emancipation in 1834 and the arrival of liberated slaves, developers constructed numerous rows of narrow, deep huurhuisjes.

 The brightly coloured facades are attributed to an expression of freedom by the new homeowners, as all the houses were painted white while on lease, although it appears that the tradition of brightly coloured homes began in the late 20th century, rather than earlier.

 Although the area has always been a centre of Cape Malay culture, until the implementation of the Apartheid Group Areas Act, it also had residents of other ethnicities.
 These included Indians, non-Muslim Coloureds, Filipinos, Africans, Portuguese and Italians at different times.
 Historically, the Bo-Kaap was larger than its current extent.

 During Apartheid, the area was not bulldozed, unlike nearby District Six, however non-Malay residents were forcibly removed in accordance with the Group Areas Act, in an effort by a sympathetic apartheid government official (I. D. du Plessis) to preserve the Malay character of the area.

 Preservation of the area began in 1943 when 15 houses were restored by a group of prominent citizens, with the support of the Historical Monuments Commission.
 In 1966 a portion of the area was designated as a National Monument.
 From 1971 the City Council began restoring houses and streetscapes, with 48 units completed by 1975.

+While Bo-Kaap has been praised as a ‘picturesque district’ for its brightly coloured homes in shades of pink, red, blue, green, and purple, some buildings now display large foreign flags, particularly the Palestinian flag, stretching across entire blocks of flats, raising concerns that foreign political symbols and illegal graffiti or murals could overshadow the district’s colourful artistic heritage.